spinnaker-hackathon/gardening/README.md

 If you're interested in a posted idea or repository in `spinnaker-hackathon`, visit the channel to find out if a team is forming.
 If you need to recruit teammates, try posting in __#gardening-general__ about the skills you're looking for.

 Event admins will reach out to proposed Team Leads the week before the event to verify participation and begin creating #gardening-team-XXXXXXX channels for use during the hackathon.

+Project teams are not rigid.
+You are free to participate in the way that makes most sense to you; please respect your teammates and communicate.

 ## How will we propose project ideas to potential teammates?
 To maximize our hack time, you can begin pitching projects and forming teams in advance of April 9.
 First, ideas should be shared in Slack and recorded in the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).